pawiromitchel/DeFiMaxi/README.md

 A bot for DeFi purposes, @defimaxi_bot

 # Usage
-- /gas - to get Ethereum current gas prices
+- /gas - to get current gas prices of eth, matic or polygon, binance